sjkorvin/sjkorvin/README.md

 •👨‍💻 I live and breath technology!
 •💻You can visit my personal website, hosted right here on GitHub, at https://stevenkorvin.com!
-•✈ I'm working to get a private pilot certificate!
-•🇫🇷 I'm improving my French so that I can obtain French citizenship through citizensip by descent!
 •📫 You can email me [here](mailto:skorvin@stevenkorvin.com)!